uswds/uswds-site/_components/form-controls/05-date-picker.md

 | property | element | effect |
 | --- | --- | ---
-required | input | The combo box component will be required in terms of native form validation. disabled | input | The combo box component will be disabled / readonly.
-You can re-enable by executing the `enable` procedure on the component.
+required | input | The date picker component will be required in terms of native form validation. disabled | input | The date picker component will be disabled / readonly.
+You can re-enable by executing the `enable` procedure on the component. data-default-value | .usa-date-picker | The date picker input will set this value if it is a valid date.
+The date should be in the format YYYY-MM-DD.

 {:.usa-content-list}